 Applicants are strongly encouraged to incorporate local capacity strengthening in all areas of the proposed activity.
-Local capacity engagement includes the amount of resources managed by local entities, formal engagements (sub-awards, sub-contracts, partnerships, research, etc.), and capacity strengthening efforts with local civil society and the private sector, such as NGOs, cooperatives, universities, academia, and private companies, among other entities.
-Local capacity engagement can be a combination of any of these approaches.
-Integration of local capacity engagement must be context-appropriate, reflected at every phase of the activity, and expected to increase over the course of the award.
+Local capacity strengthening invests in local partners' capacity to achieve inclusive and locally-led humanitarian assistance and engagement.
+It includes funding local actors through direct awards or through sub-awards, sub-contracts, or similar partnership arrangements including but not limited to research, studies or direct implementation under an assistance award.
+Local capacity strengthening activities are designed to build on the existing strengths of local civil society and the private sector, such as NGOs, cooperatives, universities, academia, and private companies, among other entities.
+Local capacity strengthening can be a combination of any of these approaches.
+Integration of local capacity strengthening must be context-appropriate, reflected at every phase of the activity, and expected to increase over the course of the award.
 As applicable and appropriate, BHA encourages applicants to partner with local organizations and have local organizations directly manage resources to the extent they have the technical and financial management capacity.